-As it currently stands, CAF retirees contribute to the Canadian Forces Superannuation account throughout their entire career and one of the important benefits is a 50 per cent Survivor's Benefit, save and except in those cases where the CAF retiree marries after age 60.
-In order to provide their new spouses any form of "Survivor Benefit," veterans over 60 must exercise the statutory option to reduce their own Canadian Forces Superannuation in a commensurate manner.
+As it currently stands, CAF retirees contribute to the Canadian Forces Superannuation account throughout their entire career and one of the important benefits is a 50 per cent survivor's pension, save and except in those cases where the CAF retiree marries after age 60.
+In order to provide their new spouses any form of survivor's pension, veterans over 60 must exercise the statutory option to reduce their own Canadian Forces Superannuation in a commensurate manner.

 The resulting impact on the financial well-being of veterans over the age of 60 and their new spouses is often quite distressing, as the married couple in question is frequently faced with a difficult decision that in many cases can lead to economic hardship.

-Furthermore, should the veteran opt for providing a Survivor's Benefit for their new spouse, the immediate financial circumstances of the couple may be detrimentally affected as a consequence of the loss of current income.
-Moreover, utilizing this financial strategy in a situation where the new spouse predeceases the veteran, the funds contributed to the Survivor's Benefit are lost as they are not returned to the veteran but instead recouped by the Government.
+Furthermore, should the veteran opt for providing a survivor's pension for their new spouse, the immediate financial circumstances of the couple may be detrimentally affected as a consequence of the loss of current income.
+Moreover, utilizing this financial strategy in a situation where the new spouse predeceases the veteran, the funds contributed to the survivor's pension are lost as they are not returned to the veteran but instead recouped by the Government.

 Veterans and their new spouses should not be asked to confront this incredible conundrum.
-Without a crystal ball, the new couple has no way of knowing how their future lives will unfold and what the impact of their financial determination will be on each of them.
+Without a crystal ball, the couple has no way of knowing how their future lives will unfold and what the impact of their financial determination will be on each of them.

 This archaic "gold digger's clause," in our respectful submission, should have no place in Canadian veterans legislation.
 It is of interest historically that, over 100 years ago when Canada's Militia Pension Act was passed in 1901, it contained a section now referred to as the "gold digger clause" that authorized the Government to exercise a discretion to deny benefits to widows deemed "unworthy."
-As a result, a widow of that period could not receive survivor benefits if she was more than 20 years younger than her husband or if he had married her after the age of 60.
-This antiquated legislation was apparently drafted this way to protect the Canadian Military from "death bed marriages," which were of known concern in the United States in relation to younger women marrying veterans of the 1865 Civil War for their pensions!
+As a result, a widow of that period could not receive a survivor's pension if she was more than 20 years younger than her husband or if he had married her after the age of 60.
+This antiquated legislation was apparently drafted this way to protect the Canadian Military from "death-bed marriages," which were of known concern in the United States in relation to younger women marrying veterans of the 1865 Civil War for their pensions!

-As a matter of advocacy background, over the last two decades both Conservative and Liberal governments have made unfulfilled promises and commitments to NCVA and various veteran stakeholders to expunge this punitive measure from the CFSA.
-Ministers of National Defence and Veterans
+As a matter of advocacy background, over the last two decades both Conservative and

-Affairs of various political stripes have declared their intent to amend the legislation only to be overruled by the financial hierarchy of government.
+Liberal governments have made unfulfilled promises and commitments to NCVA and various veteran stakeholders to expunge this punitive measure from the CFSA.
+Ministers of national defence and veterans affairs of various political stripes have declared their intent to amend the legislation only to be overruled by the financial hierarchy of government.

-In addition, a number of Private Member's Bills/Petitions to Parliament have been initiated to rectify this unacceptable situation with no success, notwithstanding the grave discrimination that remains in the statute.
-In the current context, Rachel Blaney, the NDP Veterans Critic, has taken a leadership role through a Private Member's Bill she has presented to Parliament in recent months.
+In addition, a number of private member's bill/petitions to Parliament have been initiated to rectify this unacceptable situation with no success, notwithstanding the grave discrimination that remains in the statute.
+In the current context, Rachel Blaney, the NDP Veterans Critic, has taken a leadership role through a private member's bill she presented to Parliament.

 It is noteworthy that the Liberal 2015 election platform specifically indicated that it was the intention to "...eliminate the marriage after 60 clawback clause so that surviving spouses of veterans receive appropriate pension and health benefits."
-Indeed, several Mandate Letters directed by the current Prime Minister to various ministers of National Defence and ministers of Veterans Affairs/associate ministers of National Defence have been issued with no legislative action achieved in this context.
+Indeed, several Mandate Letters directed by the current prime minister to various ministers of national defence and ministers of veterans affairs/associate ministers of national defence have been issued with no legislative action achieved in this context.